Robustifying automatic speech recognition by extracting slowly varying features: Experiments

 The average WERs of the different models for the 1\,000 samples from the test set and the 1\,000 adversarial samples are shown in Table~\ref{tab:wer_no_tra}.
 We observe a low WER of 0.79\% for the baseline model on the original test set.
 For the adversarial test set, all models are seen to be unprotected against adversarial perturbations.

 When the same pre-processing step that is applied during training\footnote{We did not include pre-processing during training for baseline, as the NN was not trained under any data transformation condition.} is also used in the prediction procedure during inference, the performance on the original test set only varies slightly, while the WER for adversarial examples increases significantly, see Table \ref{tab:wer_tra}.
-The LPF model is especially promising, since it performs similar to the baseline on the original test set, but is significantly more robust to adversarial attacks.
+The LPF model is especially promising, since it performs similar to the baseline on the original test set, but is significantly more ros.
+In the first phase, input data transformation bust to adversarial attacks.
 The largest improvement in robustness is given by the SFA\_LPF model, but at the cost of aggravating the WER on clean data.

 To claim that a model performs significantly different to the baseline model the Wilcoxon Rank-Sum Test (WRST) W statistic is provided in both tables.
 Enough statistical evidence for the corresponding claim exists when the W statistic is less than 17.\footnote{The lower critical value for the WRST for independent samples with sizes of 5 is 17, corresponding to $\alpha$ = 0.05 for a two-tailed test.}